Simple exercises to improve your balance

 - Then support yourself with only one finger.

-You can do balance exercises anytime or anywhere
+Balance exercises to do anytime or anywhere

 - Walk heel to toe around the house or office.